 Babies with hearing loss in 1 out of every 4 cases result from head trauma, postpartum problems, and infections in the mother during pregnancy.

-Hearing loss that develops after birth, at any moment in a person's life, may result from a disease, injury, or infection like Otitis Media (a type of ear infection), Measles, Meningitis, Encephalitis, Mumps, and many more.
+Hearing loss that develops after birth, at any moment in a person's life, may result from a disease, injury, or infection like otitis media (a type of ear infection), measles, meningitis, encephalitis, mumps, and many more.

 There are three main types of hearing loss, both in children and adults.
 Those are:

 A medical or surgical technique may be used to treat conductive hearing loss, which is frequently transient.
 Hearing frequently returns to normal after the obstruction or issue has been properly handled.
 A small tube may be placed into the eardrum to help drain the fluid if the reason is fluid buildup behind the eardrum.
-The medical professional can give you further information regarding the root of your child's hearing loss and available management options.
+The medical professional can give you further information regarding the root of your child's hearing loss and the available management options.

 When the neural pathways leading to the brain or the inner ear are damaged, SNHL or sensorineural hearing loss results.
 Typically, this kind of hearing loss is irreversible.
-Even distinct, regular, or loud sounds become dizzy or confusing when exposed to Sensorineural Hearing Loss.
+Even distinct, regular, or loud sounds become dizzy or confusing when exposed to sensorineural hearing loss.

 SNHL may be a result of the following: